cloudmesh/cloudmesh-pi-burn/README.md

 ## Burning SD-Cards

-To burn one card, we will use ` cm-pi-burn create ` with several important options:
+To burn one card, we will use `cms burn create` with several important options:

 * `--image` specifies the name of the image to burn
 * `--device` is the path to the SD card.
-If this option is omitted, then `cm-pi-burn` will use the devices listed under `cm-pi-burn info`
+If this option is omitted, then `cms burn` will use the devices listed under `cms burn info`
 * `--hostname` is the name for the pi
 * `--sshkey` is the path to your SSH PUBLIC key
 * `--blocksize` specified to 4M for our purposes